Will secure Constitutional protection on issues related to faith: BJP manifesto on Sabarimala

 New Delhi, Apr 08: With just days to go for the 2019 Lok Sabha elections in the country, the Bharatiya Janata Party (BJP) on Monday promised to undertake every effort to ensure that the subject of faith, tradition and worship rituals related to Sabarimala.

+Under the "Cultural Heritage" promises, BJP has indicated its agenda with respect to fulfilling its objectives regarding the issue of Sabarimala shrine.

-Discussing on the Sabarimala Temple issue, BJP said "We will undertake every effort to ensure that the subject of faith, tradition and worship rituals related to Sabarimala are presented in a comprehensive manner before the Hon'ble Supreme Court.
-We will endeavour to secure constitutional protection on issues related to faith and belief".
+Reiterating its stand on Sabarimala issue, the BJP in its 'Sankalp Patra' promises to undertake every effort to ensure that the subject of faith, tradition and worship rituals related to Sabarimala are presented in a comprehensive manner before the Supreme Court.

+"We will endeavour to secure constitutional protection on issues related to faith and belief," said the BJP manifesto.

 The Supreme Court verdict permitting entry for women of all age groups to the Ayyappa temple in Sabarimala last year, and its consequences, will undoubtedly have a say in the electoral verdict here, though the Election Commission had warned the political parties against highlighting the issue while campaigning.